xdebbie/portfolio-hannah-senesh/README.md

   Hannah Senesh's test portfolio page
 </h1>

 This is my first test portfolio built on Gatsby and React.
 It was my first experience building a blazing fast webpage using Javascript to insert HTML elements.
-I keep using SASS as it integrates even better with React and Gatsby.
+I keep using SASS as it integrates even better with React and Gatsby, and Gatsby is also really great at rendering images which contributes to the page speed.

 ## 🦙 Project structure